Stained Glass Artists well worth looking up

 Anne Frank Museum, Ludwig Schaffrath

-Jochem Poensgen (Poensgen sees his work as being an integral part of the architecture in which they reside.
-His stated priority is to make windows you can live with, not windows to look at)
+Jochem Poensgen Poensgen sees his glass works as being an integral part of the architecture in which they reside.
+His stated priority is to make windows you can live with, not windows to look at

-Ludwig Schaffrath (1923-2011; Schaffrath has had an enormous influence on contemporary stained glass around the world.
+Ludwig Schaffrath 1923-2011; Schaffrath has had an enormous influence on contemporary stained glass around the world.
 He visited Australia in 1981.
 I was awed by his presentation when I attended a public lecture sponsored by Ausglass that year.
-Ludwig Schaffrath died of a stroke in Feb 2011; while building my website he passed on,viahisdaughter, his desire for me to use the above image to represent German contemporary stained glass)
+We spoke briefly and he said he would remember me...
+Ludwig Schaffrath died of a stroke in Feb 2011; while I was building this website Ludwig passed on his desire, via his daughter, for me to use the above image to represent German contemporary stained glass.

 Great Britain

-Andrew Moor (AMA is a specialist art consultancy, focusing entirely on architectural glass art)
+Andrew Moor AMA is a specialist art consultancy, focusing entirely on architectural glass art.
+Moor has written several excellent books on Architectural Glass

 iceland